 To assist mobility-impaired individuals in finding parking and accessible routes to campus facilities, Southwestern University provides an accessibility map that illustrates accessible routes to campus buildings.
 You can download the accessibility map in PDF format.

-Will there be a shuttle service from campus to (and from) the stadium for tailgating and the football game?
+Will there be a shuttle service from campus to (and from) GISD Stadium Complex parking lot for the Tailgate and Football Game?

 I have a family member who has a difficult time walking across campus.
 Is there an on campus shuttle service?

-How will I know when pre-registration is open?
+How will I know when registration is open?